awsdocs/amazon-s3-developer-guide/README.md

 ## License Summary

-This sample code is made available under a modified MIT license.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
 See the LICENSE file.

+The sample code within this documentation is made available under a modified MIT license.
+See the LICENSE-SAMPLECODE file.